 On its balance sheet, Vattenfall reports deferred tax assets and liabilities that are expected to be realised in future periods.
 In calculating these deferred taxes, certain assumptions and estimations must be made.
 The estimations include assumptions about future taxable earnings, that applicable tax laws and tax rates will be unchanged in the countries in which the Group is active, and that applicable rules for utilising tax-loss carryforwards will not be changed.
 The Group also reports future expenses arising out of ongoing tax audits or tax disputes under Provisions.
 The outcome of these may deviate from the estimations made by Vattenfall.
 Financial information Break down of the reported income tax

-2018 2017
+· · · 2018 2017

 Current tax expense (-)/ tax income (+)

 Current taxes pertaining to the period:

 Sweden -1,449 -1,578

 Germany -601 -1,461

 Netherlands -267 -172

 Other countries -269 -22

 Adjustment of current tax for prior periods:

 Sweden -9 2

 Germany 831 -342

-Netherlands 58
+Netherlands 58 -

 Other countries -7 16

 Total current tax -1,713 -3,557

 Deferred tax expense (-)/ tax income (+)

 Sweden -149 -11

-Germany 145 229
+Germany 145 229 1

-Netherlands -359 52
+Netherlands -359 52 1

-Other countries 80 -8
+Other countries 80 -81

-Total deferred tax -283 272
+Total deferred tax -283 272 1

-Total income tax expense -1,996 -3,2851
+Total income tax expense -1,996 -3,285 1

-1. The amount has been received at a compared with provinuely publiched information in Vottonfoll's 2017

-The amount has been recalculated compared with previously published information in Vattenfall's 2017 Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in 2018.
+1 The amount has been recalculated compared with previously published information in Vattenfall's 2017 Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in 2018.
 See Note 2 to the consolidated accounts, Important changes in the financial statements compared with the preceding year.